PawseySC/singularity-containers/_episodes/04-writable-containers.md

 - Learn how to create and mount a writable overlay filesystem
 - Learn how to make a container temporarily writable
 keypoints:
-- "Use linux tool from a Ubuntu container to create a filesystem image file"
+- Use linux tool from a Ubuntu container to create a filesystem image file
-- "Mount a filesystem image using the flag `--overlay`"
+- Mount a filesystem image using the flag `--overlay`
-- "Make a SIF container ephemerally writable with the flag `--writable-tmpfs`"
+- Make a SIF container ephemerally writable with the flag `--writable-tmpfs`
 ---